Brucellosis (Bacterial infection caused by the Brucella canis species) in Dogs

 The most important facts at a glance

-Brucellosis in dogs is caused by the bacterium Brucella canis, which belongs to the family Brucellaceae.
+CanineCanine refers to anything related to dogs.
+The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs.
+Brucellosis is caused by the bacterium Brucella canis, which belongs to the Brucellaceae family.
 These bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. are gram-negative, obligate parasites, and require a host for reproduction.
-The main transmission occurs through direct contact with infected bodily fluids, especially during mating.
+The main transmission occurs through direct Contact with infected body fluids, especially during mating.
 Indirect transmissions via contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
 In veterinary medicine, this can affect food, water, toys, or the environment. materials are less common.
 Signs of the disease include reduced fertilityFertility refers to the ability to conceive and bear offspring.
-In women, it refers to the ability to initiate and carry a pregnancy; in men, it refers to the ability to produce fertile sperm., Fever, and Swollen lymph nodes.
+In women, it refers to the ability to initiate and carry a pregnancy; in men, it refers to the ability to produce fertile sperm., Fever, and swollen lymph nodes.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is complex and includes serological tests and the detection of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+It is the first step in the management and treatment of patients. is complex and involves serological tests and the detection of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. in blood cultures.
-Treatment is difficult, usually lengthy, and there is a high risk of relapse.
-A combination of antibiotics is often used, but complete cure is rare.
+Treatment is difficult, usually prolonged, and there is a high risk of relapse.
+A combination of antibiotics is often used, but complete healing is rare.
 PreventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is crucial as there is no effective vaccineA vaccine is a substance that stimulates the immune system to develop immunity against specific pathogens without causing the disease itself.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is crucial, as there is no effective vaccineA vaccine is a substance that stimulates the immune system to develop immunity against specific pathogens without causing the disease itself.
 Vaccines may contain weakened or inactivated pathogens, toxoids, or recombinant antigens..
-Regular testing in breeding facilities and hygienic measures are important to prevent the spread.
+Regular testing in breeding kennels and hygienic measures are important to prevent the spread.
 Research focuses on improved diagnostic tests, new antibiotics, and the development of a vaccineA vaccine is a substance that stimulates the immune system to develop immunity against specific pathogens without causing the disease itself.
 Vaccines may contain weakened or inactivated pathogens, toxoids, or recombinant antigens..
-Close collaboration between veterinarians and other professionals is essential to ensure the health of the animals and not to endanger breeding ability.
+Close collaboration between veterinarians and other professionals is essential to ensure animal health and not jeopardize breeding capabilities.

 Causes

-Brucella canis belongs to the family Brucellaceae, a group of gram-negative, non-spore-forming, and aerobic bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Brucella canis belongs to the Brucellaceae family, a group of gram-negative, non-spore-forming, and aerobically living bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..
 They are obligate parasites and require a host for reproduction.
-Transmission occurs mainly through direct contact with infected bodily fluids, such as urine, saliva, or genital secretions.
-Transmission during mating plays a particularly important role, as the bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. are found in high concentrations in the reproductive organs.
+Transmission primarily occurs through direct Contact with infected body fluids, such as urine, saliva, or genital secretions.
+Transmission during mating plays a special role, as the bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. are present in high concentrations in the reproductive organs.

 Symptoms

-The symptoms of a brucellosis infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. in dogs can be very variable and range from asymptomaticAsymptomatic means that there are no recognizable symptoms of a disease.
-An animal can have a disease or infection without showing visible signs, which can make diagnosis and treatment more difficult. cases to serious health impairments.
-A common symptom is Infertility in affected dogs, both in males and females.
-In pregnant bitches, Miscarriage can occur, usually in the last third of pregnancy, or the puppies are Stillbirth.
+The symptoms of a Brucellosis infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. in dogs can be very variable, ranging from asymptomaticAsymptomatic means that there are no recognizable symptoms of a disease.
+An animal can have a disease or infection without showing visible signs, which can make diagnosis and treatment more difficult. cases to severe health impairments.
+A common symptom is Infertility in affected dogs, both male and female.
+Pregnant bitches may experience abortions, usually in the last third of gestation, or the puppies may be Stillbirth.

 Other symptoms may include Fever, lethargy, Weight loss, and an enlarged spleen or lymph nodes.
-In male dogs, Inflammatory conditions of the testicles and epididymis can occur, which can lead to Infertility.
+In male dogs, Inflammatory conditions of the testes and epididymis can occur, leading to Infertility.
 ChronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. infections can also lead to arthritisArthritis is an inflammation of the joints that can cause pain, swelling, stiffness, and limited mobility.
 There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis. or discospondylitis, a painful inflammation of the spine.

-In some cases, the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can also lead to systemic diseases that affect various organs, leading to a variety of clinical signs.
-Because the symptoms are non-specific, the disease is often overlooked or mistaken for other diseases.
+In some cases, the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can also lead to systemic diseases affecting various organs, resulting in a variety of clinical signs.
+Since the symptoms are non-specific, the disease is often overlooked or confused with other conditions.

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of brucellosis is based on a combination of clinical symptoms, serological tests, and bacteriological cultures.
-Serological tests such as the Rapid Slide Agglutination Test (RSAT) or the Agar Gel Immunodiffusion (AGID) test are commonly used methods for detecting antibodies against Brucella canis.
-However, these tests are not always specific and can produce false-positive results, which is why confirmation by further tests is necessary.
+It is the first step in the management and treatment of patients. of Brucellosis is based on a combination of clinical symptoms, serological tests, and bacteriological cultures.
+Serological tests such as the Rapid Slide Agglutination Test (RSAT) or the Agar Gel Immunodiffusion (AGID) Test are commonly used methods for detecting antibodies against Brucella canis.
+However, these tests are not always specific and can yield false-positive results, requiring confirmation by further tests.

 Therapy

-Treatment of brucellosis in dogs is difficult and often lengthy.
+The treatment of Brucellosis in dogs is difficult and often prolonged.
 Antibiotics can be used to combat the bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease., but complete eradication of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is rare.
 A combination of doxycycline and an aminoglycoside antibiotic such as gentamicin or enrofloxacin is often used to reduce the bacterial load and alleviate symptoms.

 In severe cases or in dogs that do not respond to treatment, euthanasia may be considered to prevent further suffering and control the spread of the disease.
 Castration may also be considered to eliminate the reproductive organs as a reservoir for the bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..